elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ![Central Dogma of Molecular Biology](../figures/central_dogma.png)

 It's important to note that the DNA in every cell of your body is identical.
-Thus, the differences between cells arise from *differential expression* of that DNA into RNA.
-Similarly, as we shall see in this chapter, differential expression can distinguish different kinds of cancer.
+Thus, the differences between cells arise from *differential expression* of that DNA into RNA: in different cells, different parts of the DNA are processed into downstream molecules.
+Similarly, as we shall see in this chapter and the next, differential expression can distinguish different kinds of cancer.

 ![Gene expression](../figures/differential_gene_expression.png)